 Health and Wellness Center

-Our hours of operation are Monday through Friday from 8:30 a.m. to 4:30 p.m.; however, we do close from 12:30 p.m. to 1:30 p.m. for lunch.
-If medical services are needed after hours, the student should contact their Resident Assistant (RA) who will, if necessary, notify the Director of the Center of the issue.
+Hours of operation are Monday through Friday 8:30 a.m. to 4:30 p.m. with the Center being closed daily from 12:00 p.m. to 1:00 p.m. for lunch.
+If medical services are needed after hours students are advised to contact their Resident Assistant (RA) or Campus Safety.

 Please contact the Health & Wellness Center at 570-674-6276 should you have any questions.